 Research and development costs are expensed as incurred.
-Research and development expenses include certain payroll and personnel expenses, laboratory supplies, consulting costs, regulatory affairs, external contract research and development expenses, and allocated overhead, including rent, equipment depreciation, and utilities and relate to both programs sponsored by us as well as costs incurred pursuant to grants.
-Nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities on our behalf are deferred and expensed as the goods are delivered or the related services are performed.
-Costs to develop software are recorded as research and development expense unless the criteria to be capitalized as internal-use software costs is met.
+Research and development expenses include certain payroll and personnel expenses, laboratory supplies, consulting costs, external contract research and development expenses, allocated overhead and facility occupancy costs.
+Costs to develop our technologies, including software, are recorded as research and development expense except for costs that meet the criteria to be capitalized as internal-use software costs.
+These expenses relate to both our sponsored programs as well as costs incurred pursuant to grants.
+Non-refundable advance payments made for goods or services that will be used or rendered for future research and development activities are deferred and capitalized and recognized as expense as the goods are received or the related services are rendered.

-Until future commercialization is considered probable and the future economic benefit is expected to be realized we do not capitalize pre-launch inventory costs prior to completion of 510(k) clearance or EUA unless the regulatory review process has progressed to a point that objective and persuasive evidence of regulatory approval is sufficiently probable, and future economic benefit can be asserted.
-We record such costs to research and development costs, or if used in marketing evaluations reported to general and administrative expense.
-A number of factors are taken into consideration based on our management's judgment, including the current status in the regulatory approval process, potential impediments to the approval process, anticipated R&D initiatives and risk of technical feasibility, viability of commercialization and marketplace trends.
+We do not capitalize pre-launch inventory costs until future commercialization is considered probable and the future economic benefit is expected to be realized.
+Capitalizing pre-launch inventory costs will not occur prior to obtaining an EUA or other FDA clearance or marketing authorization unless the regulatory review process has progressed to a point that objective and persuasive evidence of regulatory approval is sufficiently probable, and future economic benefit can be asserted.
+We record such costs as research and development expenses, or if used in marketing evaluations records such costs as general and administrative expenses.
+A number of factors are taken into consideration, based on our management's judgment, including the current status in the regulatory approval process, potential impediments to the approval process, anticipated research and development initiatives and risk of technical feasibility, viability of commercialization and marketplace trends.